 Signs that Baby has Tongue Problems

-• It seems that baby is chewing while breastfeeding.
+It seems that the baby is chewing while breastfeeding.

-• Baby’s tongue is heart shaped, due to the pull of the short fraenulum (tongue tie).
+The baby’s tongue is heart-shaped, due to the pull of the short frenulum (tongue tie).

-• Mom cannot hear baby swallowing any milk while feeding.
+The mother cannot hear her baby swallowing any milk while feeding.

-• Mom has sore nipples because of a bad latch.
-Baby’s hard palate is rubbing against her nipples.
+The mother has sore nipples because of a bad latch.
+The baby’s hard palate is rubbing against her nipples.

-• Mom's nipples are distorted in shape after a breastfeeding session.
+The mother's nipples are folded over after a breastfeeding session.

 Fixing the Tongue Problems

-• Wait for baby to drop his/her tongue before latching on.
-Keep baby’s head in position while feeding.
+Wait for the baby to drop his/her tongue before latching on.
+Keep the baby’s head in position while feeding.

-• Make sure that baby opens their mouth wide before latching on.
+Make sure that the baby opens his/her mouth wide before latching on.

-• Relaxation therapies are often used in the case of tongue thrust.
-Mom can rock baby and use skin on skin contact.
+Relaxation therapies are often used in the case of tongue thrust.
+The mother can rock the baby and use skin on skin contact.

-Some Moms find that the straddle, or any upright breastfeeding hold, can
+Some mothers find that the straddle, or any upright breastfeeding hold, can

-help baby latch on, because gravity is pulling the tongue down.
+help a baby latch on because gravity is pulling the tongue down.
 This is

-useful if baby keeps pushing his/her tongue up towards the palate.
+useful if the baby keeps pushing his/her tongue up towards the palate.

-If baby is struggling with nipple confusion, it can help to use a teat
+If the baby is struggling with nipple confusion, it can help to use a teat

-that has a long length to it; this will help transition baby to the
+that has an extended length to it; this will help transition the baby to the

-• If Mom is struggling with sore nipples, it is
+If the mother is struggling with sore nipples, it is

 best to change breastfeeding positions often; this will help keep the